(The SUI, TANG and SONG DYNASTIES – continued)

 Taizong's son and heir, Gaozong, was weak, and rule in China descended again into conflict and murder.
 This began when Gaozong's concubine, Wu Zetian, managed to get the emperor to promote her in place of his wife.
 Wu Zetian used the traditional way of getting rid of rivals: she had the former empress and other rivals murdered.
 Wu Zetian became Empress Wu, and she exiled, murdered and drove to suicide elder ministers.

-Emperor Gaozong suffered a stroke in his eleventh year of rule, became enfeebled and a mere figurehead.
-Empress Wu more firmly established her power.
-She murdered members of the Tang family whom she saw as possible rivals, and she elevated the standings of members of her own family.
+Emperor Gaozong suffered a stroke in his eleventh year of rule.
+He became enfeebled and a mere figurehead.
+Empress Wu moved to firmly establish her power.
+She murdered members of the Tang family whom she saw as possible rivals, and she elevated politically members of her own family.
 Working with informers, she instituted a reign of terror.
 She purged Confucian scholars and other opponents.
-But she also built a political base by satisfying public needs and by raising in rank those bureaucrats who supported her.
+She built up her power base by satisfying public needs and by raising in rank those bureaucrats who supported her.
 She remained devoted to Buddhism.
 She surrounded herself with holy men and monks and ordered a Buddhist temple for every prefecture.

-In her old age, empress Wu lost control at court, and in 705 officials at court forced her to resign in favor of a member of the Tang family.
+In her old age, Empress Wu lost control at court, and in 705 officials at court forced her to resign in favor of a member of the Tang family.
 This was a man named Zhongzong, who ruled until his death in 710 – his wife, Empress Wei, suspected of having poisoned him.
 Empress Wei tried to rule as had Empress Wu.
-She sold offices and Buddhist monkhoods, and she was behind other corruption at court.
-Arbitrarily she seized lands.
+She sold offices and Buddhist monkhoods, and she was behind other corruptions at court.
+Arbitrarily she had lands seized.
 She created opponents whom she failed to exterminate, and they ousted her from power, which led to the enthronement in 712 of a new Tang emperor: Xuanzong.

 Xuanzong came to power at the age of 28 and was to remain in power forty-four years.
 He was active and courageous, and during his reign, prosperity increased.
 But in his later years he became increasingly absorbed in Taoist spirituality and uninterested in rule.
 After 745 he fell under the spell of his son's wife, Yang Guifei, a Taoist priestess.
-Yang Guifei grew in influence.
-Xuanzong ignored the economy and China went into another decline.
+The young woman grew in influence.
+Xuanzong ignored the economy, and China went into another decline.

 In 751, Islamic armies defeated the Chinese in central Asia, cutting China's route to India and the West.
 Muslims replaced the Chinese as the dominant influence along the Silk Road, and tribal nations on China's borders grew in power.